 Very rare side effects

-Serious side effects from the COVID-19 vaccine are very rare.
+Serious allergic reactions to the COVID-19 vaccines are very rare.

 The MHRA is carrying out a detailed review of reports of an extremely rare blood clotting problem affecting a small number of people who had the Oxford/AstraZeneca vaccine.